 - L1 title name of level 1

-Illustrations include figures, maps, charts, graphs, tabular data.
+Illustrations must preferably be in gray-scale and include figures, maps, charts, graphs, tabular data.
 For a figure (i.e., photo, sketch), we recommand .tiff format, however you can also provide a .jpg format in 300 dpi; for vector data (map, graph and chart), ai., eps, or .svg format; for tabular data .xsl or pdf. file.

 The file name should be: [Author's last name]_[number]: Bigot-Juloux_1.svg (for illustration 1), Bigot-Juloux_2.tiff (for illustration 2), …